knightsUCF/SpaceGame/marketing/readme.md

 * here we would outline the major themes in the tech trends of today from an anthropological perspective, which would set the tone for the further articles in the book

 * of course later we could rewrite this article as a proper first chapter

+# Getting an Agent

+Of course we want to take the proper route and get an agent instead of self publishing.
+We could however continue to self promote, but we really need an agent to get the best deal, hopefully a bidding war, and also get the book in bookstores, and also featured on lists.

+In the agent cover letter mention being editor in chief of the paper, studying creative writing in college, and other things to give immediate credence.
+Then mention that you just published a VR game to give even further credence, and of course mention you got a degree in anthropology so you are writing in this genre of "anthrotech", making up the word unashamedly.